o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 |  DELETE a policy instance | http://localhost:8085/A1-P/v1/policies/{policyId} |
 |  GET a policy status | http://localhost:8085/A1-P/v1/policies/{policyid} |
 Swagger UI at: http://localhost:8085/A1-P/v1/ui/

+For the documentation of the admin API, see [A1 Standard 1.1.3](https://docs.o-ran-sc.org/projects/o-ran-sc-sim-a1-interface/en/latest/simulator-api.html#a1-standard-1-1-3).

 URIs for admin operations:
 | Function              | Path and parameters |